oktadev/okta-blog/_source/_posts/2021-08-06-webforms-blazor-migration.md

 ## Securing Your Blazor Application

 In this tutorial, I will use Okta to quickly secure the API in order not to have to roll my own identity provider and deal with all the tricky details.
-Okta supports user authentication, multi-factor authentication, social authentication, and all OpenID connect flows out of the box.
+Okta supports user authentication, multi-factor authentication, social authentication, and all OpenID Connect flows out of the box.
 These features take care of all the scenarios you might ever need.

 I will use [Okta CLI](https://cli.okta.com/) to manage my Okta account and register a new application for this project.

-Run `okta start` if you don't have an Okta account, or run `okta login` if you already have an account.
+Run `okta start` if you don't have an Okta account, or run `okta login` if you already have one.

 Once you configure Okta CLI with your account, run `okta apps create` to create a new Okta application.
 I will use *CaloriesTracker* again as the name of the app.